ChatTheatre/SkotOS-Doc/setup_jitsi.md

 Note: Jitsi for SkotOS uses a nonstandard Jitsi config.
 So you can't use a hosted meet.jit.si server, including the free one.
 You'll need to run a custom hosted Jitsi instance.

+This guide assumes you already have [SkotOS installed on a VPS](/setup_vps.md).
+Jitsi is normally installed after SkotOS is already working.

 ## Multi-Host Setup

 Jitsi runs on a separate server from the SkotOS game-related apps.
 That's partly because Jitsi can use a lot of server resources like memory and bandwidth.
 And it's partly because Jitsi is quite particular about its setup, so it's hard to install "bare" on the same server.